 ASML expects 2023 net sales to grow over 25% compared to 2022

 |(Figures in millions of euros unless otherwise indicated)

 |New lithography systems sold (units)

 |EPS (basic; in euros)

 |End-quarter cash and cash equivalents and short-term investments

 (1) Installed Base Management sales equals our net service and field option sales

-(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted.
+(2) Net bookings include all system sales orders and inflation related adjustments, for which written authorizations have been accepted.

 CEO statement and outlook

 "Our first-quarter net sales came in at €6.7 billion with a gross margin of 50.6% – both above our guidance due to higher than expected EUV and DUV revenue from faster installation and earlier acceptance of systems in the quarter.